God's First Priority

-As I recall, it was pastor and leadership guru John Maxwell who said, “You can’t underestimate the relative unimportance of almost everything.”
+As I recall, it was pastor and leadership guru John Maxwell who said, “It's impossible to overestimate the relative unimportance of almost everything.”

-The net result is that a large percentage of self-identifying Christians expend lots of energy and focus on issues and agendas that are at best, far wide of God’s clear priorities for his people, and at worst, veer into the realm of old fashioned idolatry.
-And between those bookends live many dynamics that are damaging, both to the disciple, and to those outside faith in Christ who we are called to love and minister to as ambassadors of his Kingdom (II Cor 5:20).
+The net result is that a large percentage of self-identifying Christians expend lots of energy and focus on issues and agendas that are, at best, far wide of God’s clear priorities for his people and, at worst, veer into the realm of old-fashioned idolatry.
+And between those bookends live many damaging dynamics, both to the disciple and to those outside faith in Christ, who we are called to love and minister to as ambassadors of his Kingdom (II Cor 5:20).

-The focus of this blog series, as evidenced by the title, is to discuss the things I’ve changed my mind about as I’ve navigated my own Journey and deeply studied the teachings of Jesus and the rest of the New Testament.
-My perspective has changed on many things that are hot topics and go-to points of contention and outrage in our time among self-identifying Christians.
-Things like America, what a Christian is, what that means, guns, abortion, voting, the LGBTQ+ community, the environment, church, politics, and God’s perspective on it all.
+The focus of this blog series, as evidenced by the title, is to discuss the things I’ve changed my mind about as I’ve navigated my Journey and intensely studied the teachings of Jesus and the rest of the New Testament.
+My perspective has changed on many "hot topics" and go-to points of contention and outrage among self-identifying Christians.

-And we’ll get to those.
 But I would like to start with one very important thing (and there are many) that my mind has not changed about.
-In fact, the conviction has only gotten stronger and deeper as I’ve navigated my own deconstruction process and continually searched the scriptures.
+In fact, my conviction has only gotten stronger and deeper as I’ve navigated my own deconstruction process and continually searched the scriptures.

 And that is God’s priority and purpose for us as disciples of Jesus.

-In most of my “Christian learnin’”, I was taught that God’s highest priority for his people was the Great Commission.
-In fact, when I was a youth pastor there was a very popular youth evangelism tool called First Priority, which focused solely on helping students share their faith with friends.
-In mission conferences and university chapels I continually heard that the Great Commission was THE thing that God was concerned about and that should be elevated above everything else in a Christian’s life; that evangelism was God’s First Priority for us.
+When I was a youth pastor there was a very popular youth evangelism tool called First Priority, which focused solely on helping students share their faith with friends.
+In most of my “Christian learnin’,” I was taught that God’s highest priority for his people was for us to get others to "believe" in Jesus for the forgiveness of their sins.
+In mission conferences and university chapels, I continually heard that the Great Commission was THE thing that God was concerned about and that should be elevated above everything else in a Christian’s life; that evangelism - that is, folks giving mental ascent to the facts of Jesus' death for their sin so they could go to heaven when they die - was God’s First Priority for us.

 And the second most popular purpose I was taught was that we were to be “salt and light” in the culture.
-That, like salt that’s used to preserve meat, our “righteousness and goodness” was designed to help slow the “rot” of society.
-There are many serious problems with this interpretation of Matt.
-5 that we’ll address in a later post, but suffice it to say, this idea is ubiquitous in conservative Christian circles.
+That, like salt used to preserve meat, our “righteousness and goodness” was intended to help slow the “rot” of society.

-The one glaring problem, however, is that neither one of those things - nor a million other things that we focus on - are God’s First Priority for us.
+The one glaring problem, however, is that neither one of those things - nor a million others - are God’s First Priority for us.

 None of them.